balena-os/leviathan/documentation/config-reference.md

 *Deprecated Properties*

 - `downloadType` configures where the OS will be staged for upload to testbot. `local` is the only available value for it at the moment
-- `interactiveTests` If it's a semi-auto test or not.

 ### Different `workers` configurations available